Sage Credit Advice for Parents of College Students

 For many college students, the temptation to open a credit card account can be huge.
 Signing up for a high-interest-rate card—and falling behind on payments—is a major pitfall that many of them don’t see.
 A 2009 law tightened the requirements for college students to get a card, changing how and where issuers can promote their cards, and to whom.
 Prior to the Credit Card Accountability Responsibility and Disclosure (CARD) Act, which took effect in 2010, issuers could market cards and offer giveaways, like T-shirts and free food, right on campus.

 Students can still get credit cards—and doing so is an important step toward learning how to use these tools to build and maintain their credit.
 The simplest way is for parents to add them as authorized users to their own accounts.
-If they wish to open their own account, they’ll need to find a co-signer, if they’re under the age of 21, or prove they have an independent source of income.
-Some card issuers have specific cards geared toward college students opening their first account.
+If they’re under 21 and wish to open their own account, they’ll need to find a co-signer or prove they have an independent source of income.
+Some card issuers have specific cards with rewards and incentives geared toward college students opening their first account.

 Maintaining a Clean Credit Transcript